jmeline/audiosplitter/README.md

 # audiosplitter
 Splitting audio using FFmpeg from a text file

-Note: Requires ffmpeg to be installed
+Note: Requires (ffmpeg)[https://ffmpeg.org/download.html] to be installed

 ```
+$ go build
-./audiosplitter audiofile.m4a tracks
+$ ./audiosplitter audiofile.m4a tracks
 ```

-### Tracks file format
+### Tracks

+audiosplitter requires a file that lays out how you would like to split the audio.

 comma separated format: start,end,track name
 ```